Kheechieng/card-distributor/README.md

 # card-distributor
-A personal playing cards distributor program written in PHP.
+A personal playing cards distributor program written in Laravel PHP and run in virtual machine using Docker.

 ### Theme
 Playing cards will be given out to n(number) people.